What You Need to Know to Shield Your Business from Ransomware

 Mobile Ransomware and RaaS

-A report from the National Cyber Security Centre (NCSC) and the National Crime Agency (NCA) warns of threats like ransomware-as-a-service (RaaS) and mobile ransomware.
+A report from the National Cyber Security Centre (NCSC) and the National Crime Agency (NCA) warns of email threats like Ransomware-as-a-Service (RaaS) and mobile ransomware.
 Ransomware-as-a-service schemes on the dark web, which allow individuals and groups to have an impact disproportionate to their technical skill, are expected to increase in prevalence.
-Mobile ransomware is on the rise because mobile phones often lack adequate security defenses and contain valuable information.
-Experts predict a steady increase in mobile ransomware attacks and the magnitude of these campaigns.
+Mobile ransomware is rising because mobile phones often lack adequate email security defenses and contain valuable information.
+Experts predict a steady increase in mobile ransomware attacks and the magnitude of these phishing campaigns.

 Best Practices for Protecting against Ransomware

-While preventing a successful cyberattack is impossible, engaging in security best practices and investing in a proactive, fully-managed email security solution can drastically reduce your risk of ever encountering this type of threat in the first place.
+While preventing a successful cyberattack is impossible, engaging in email security awareness and investing in a comprehensive, fully managed email security software solution can drastically reduce your risk of ever encountering this type of threat in the first place.
 Some best practices for preventing a ransomware attack include the following:

 - Confirm the legitimacy of an email before downloading any attachments it contains.

-- Make sure your OS is patched and updated, reducing the chance of vulnerabilities existing that criminals could exploit.
+- Ensure your OS is patched and updated, reducing the chance of vulnerabilities that criminals could exploit.

-- Invest in a comprehensive, proactive cloud email security that accurately detects malicious emails, such as those containing ransomware, and prevents them from reaching the inbox.
+- Invest in comprehensive, proactive cloud email security software that accurately detects malicious email threats, such as those containing ransomware, and prevents them from reaching the inbox.

 While backing up your files regularly may reduce the devastation caused by a potential ransomware attack, backups are becoming less reliable as ransomware evolves.
 Threat actors are getting smarter, attacking backups to prevent recovery.
 Because of this, it is essential to engage in the best practices for email security to ensure malware protection for your backups as well.
 Here are some solutions you can utilize:

 - Supplement backups with additional copies and third-party tools.